 Concert Orchestra (MU 206)

-The Concert Orchestra is open to all CSU string students who wish to continue their participation in music after high school, and also serves as a working laboratory for students pursuing a Music Education degree.
-The Concert Orchestra allows Music Education majors the opportunity to perform on a secondary instrument, develop effective rehearsal techniques, and gain a knowledge of the standard repertoire appropriate for middle or high school orchestra.
-In addition, the Concert Orchestra allows students enrolled in the Instrumental Conducting undergraduate class the opportunity to conduct an ensemble and develop appropriate conducting techniques prior to their student teaching experience.
+The Concert Orchestra is open to all CSU string students who wish to continue their participation in music after high school and also serves as a working laboratory for students pursuing a Music Education degree.
+The Concert Orchestra allows Music Education majors the opportunity to perform on a secondary instrument, develop effective rehearsal techniques, and gain knowledge of the standard repertoire appropriate for middle or high school orchestra.
+In addition, the Concert Orchestra allows students enrolled in the Instrumental Conducting undergraduate class to conduct an ensemble and develop appropriate conducting techniques before their student teaching experience.